rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 echo export TEAM_NAME="<TEAM_NAME>" | tee -a ~/.bashrc -a ~/.zshrc
 ```

-5. Retrieve the `CLUSTER_DOMAIN` from the facilitator and add it to the environment
+5. Retrieve the `CLUSTER_DOMAIN` from the facilitator and add it to the environment:
 ```bash
 echo export CLUSTER_DOMAIN="<CLUSTER_DOMAIN>" | tee -a ~/.bashrc -a ~/.zshrc
 ```

-6. Verify the variables you have set
+6. Verify the variables you have set:
 ```bash
 source ~/.bashrc
 echo ${CLUSTER_DOMAIN}